![]() |

 Create and start a timer resource

 Required attributes are given via tmr_attr.
-The given structure must be initialized with em_timer_attr_init before setting any field.
+The given structure must be initialized with em_timer_attr_init() before setting any field.

-To use all defaults initialize tmr_attr with em_timer_attr_init() and pass it as is to em_timer_create().
+To use all defaults, initialize tmr_attr with em_timer_attr_init() and pass it as is to em_timer_create().

-tmr_attr | Timer parameters to use, pointer to initialized em_timer_attr_t |
+tmr_attr | Timer parameters to use, pointer to an initialized em_timer_attr_t |

 Definition at line 616 of file event_machine_timer.c.